 The High Court rules have not yet been updated to specifically address the use of Artificial Intelligence in court proceedings.
 While no AI legal regulations exist at this level, the High Court is monitoring developments in technology and its potential impact on the justice system.

-However, there have been notable communications.
 The Chief Justice released a media statement in March 2025 expressing that the court expects any practitioners and self-represented litigants using Generative AI to do so responsibly, consistent with existing obligations, and disclose such use when required by a Judge or Registrar.

 The Uniform Civil Procedure Rules 2005 (NSW) were recently amended (Amendment No.104 of 2025) to help regulate the use of generative AI: